Joe’s Weather Blog: It won’t rain all weekend (but it may feel that way)

 Discussion:

 It’s a complicated weekend forecast that is made more complicated by the set-ups from day to day.
-An unusual (for July) upper level system is going to be meandering around the MO River Valley area for a couple of days.
-Unusual systems in the heat of the mid summer typically create unusual weather around the area…and that has my attention.
+An unusual (for July) upper-level system is going to be meandering around the Missouri River Valley area for a couple of days.
+Unusual systems in the heat of the mid-summer typically create unusual weather around the area, and that has my attention.

-Complicating things are different set-ups for different parts of the region.
-N and NE MO will be vulnerable to what’s coming out of IA.
-NW MO and NE KS through the KC area will be vulnerable to what’s coming out of Nebraska…and areas south of KC will be vulnerable to what develops in the Metro region.
-All areas are on the watch for severe storms but again no one area, except perhaps NE MO has the highest risk right now.
+Complicating things are different setups for different parts of the region.
+North and northeast Missouri will be vulnerable to what’s coming out of Iowa.
+Northwest Missouri and northeast Kansas through the Kansas City area will be vulnerable to what’s coming out of Nebraska, and areas south of KC will be vulnerable to what develops in the Metro region.
+All areas are on the watch for severe storms but again no one area, except perhaps northeast Missouri has the highest risk right now.
 We just have to see how things play out from day to day over the weekend, especially Saturday.

-I want to show you the morning run of the HRRR model…this is as good a sampling a I can show you for how things could play out…notice some get rain at times while others go hours with nothing.
+I want to show you the morning run of the HRRR model.
+This is as good a sampling I can show you for how things could play out.
+Notice some get rain at times while others go hours with nothing.
 That will likely be us over the weekend.

 So storms will be around the area.

-The next issue is how much rain…because as detailed in the blog these last couple of days…there may be some heavier totals…in excess of 3″ for some.
+The next issue is how much rain, because as detailed in the blog these last couple of days, there may be some heavier totals in excess of 3 inches for some.
 So the risk of flooding is elevated.

-The main risk for tonight and tomorrow early is towards NE MO.
+The main risk for tonight and tomorrow early is towards northeast Missouri.

 This is also where the highest risk of severe storms is later today and especially overnight.